Matt Berg, Grantsburg High School

 As Gathering Waters' Land Trust Program Director, Meg coordinates training and facilitates collaboration among land trusts and partners.
 Previously, at the Wisconsin Academy of Sciences, Arts, and Letters, she convened discussions on statewide water and energy issues.
 Meg served on the steering committee that launched the Citizen Science Association in 2014.
 She has a strong interest in the participant experience in citizen science and has conducted assessments of volunteers' motivations and learning gains.
 Meg led projects in Bolivia and British Columbia, among other places, in her previous position at the American Museum of Natural History's Center for Biodiversity and Conservation.
 These projects all aimed to promote participation in conservation through partnerships among scientists, educators, and community leaders.

-Anne is the Water Specialist at the North Lakeland Discovery Center, coordinating the center's water-related citizen science programming.
-Anne collaborates with local lake associations and towns to address aquatic invasive species issues, involving citizens in detection, control, and educational outreach.
-She coordinates the northern Wisconsin long-term lake level monitoring program, the first of its kind in the state, partnering with the Trout Lake Research Station (UW - Center for Limnology) and Lac du Flambeau Tribal Natural Resources.
+Anne is involved in water protection and environmental education in many ways.
+She was the Water Specialist at the North Lakeland Discovery Center, coordinating the center's water-related citizen science programming for many years.
+Currently, she works for MSU Extension just across the border in Michigan's Upper Peninsula.
 Anne is also the treasurer for the Vilas County Lakes and Rivers Association.
-Anne holds a bachelor's degree in Conservation Biology and conducted graduate work in Fisheries and Wildlife Management and GIS.
+She holds a bachelor's degree in Conservation Biology and conducted graduate work in Fisheries and Wildlife Management and GIS.
 She has over 20 years of professional wildlife, fisheries, and environmental education experience, working with a wide array of species (everything from mosquitoes to elk to native fish to eagles and anything in between) nation-wide.

 Nancy Turyk, UW-Stevens Point Center for Watershed Science and Education